 receive the second half of the scholarship for the spring semester.

 Specific scholarships available include the following:

-- Tennessee Farmer’s Cooperative - 1 @ $2,000; Special Requirements: Recipient's family must be a member of a local member cooperative that is part of the TN Farmers Cooperative system.
+- Tennessee Farmer’s Cooperative - 1 @ $2,000; Requirement: Recipient's family must be a member of a local member cooperative that is part of the TN Farmers Cooperative system.